ameenslm/ameenslm/README.md

 [![Linkedin: Ameen](https://img.shields.io/badge/-ameen-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ameenslm/)](https://www.linkedin.com/in/ameensalam/)

 Welcome to my GitHub profile!
-I'm Ameen, a passionate developer with a love for coding and technology.
+I'm Ameen, a passionate Geographer and an Aspiring Developer with a deep love for coding and technology.
+I thrive on combining geospatial science with cutting-edge tools to solve real-world problems and drive sustainable development.
+Explore my projects to see how I blend data, maps, and code to create impactful solutions! 🌍💻

 ## 🚀 About Me